nikitaodnorob/react-material-notify/README.md

 This package can help you to create and display notifications in your React application

-The package is tiny, 172 bytes!
+The package is tiny, the own bundle size is 172 bytes!

 It's in active development stage now.
 Current plans can be found in Issues